gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>StartupTaints specifies a list of taint keys to ignore in node templates when considering to scale a node group.</p>
+<p>StartupTaints specifies a list of taint keys to ignore in node templates when considering to scale a node group.
-<p>They are meant to be used when there is an operation that has to complete before any pods can run on the node, e.g. drivers installation.
 Cluster Autoscaler treats nodes tainted with startup taints as unready, but taken into account during scale up logic, assuming they will become ready shortly.</p>
-<p><b>However, if the substantial number of nodes are tainted with startup taints (and therefore unready) for an extended
-period of time the Cluster Autoscaler might stop working as it might assume the cluster is broken and should not be scaled (creating new nodes doesn't help as they don't become ready).</b></p>
 </td>
 </tr>
 <tr>